baptistparty/blog/_posts/2021-09-06-Vaccines-and-Religious-Liberty-One.md

 Understandably, no one wants to be blamed for suffering.

-Unfortunately, I’ve noticed some normally patient Evangelical leaders trying to cajole unvaccinated Evangelicals recently.
+Unfortunately, I’ve noticed some normally patient Evangelical leaders trying to cajole unvaccinated Evangelicals.
 And they’re using spiritual pressure.
 To show a watching world that Evangelicals aren’t to blame, they claim that real Evangelicals will get the vaccine.
 And so, [they must undermine the religious liberty claims of tens of thousands of Evangelicals who are claiming religious exemptions](https://twitter.com/DavidAFrench/status/1434972907399258112).

 It leads to a logic like this: